zitrow/docmeh/README.md

 # docmeh
-All my codes in Dokmeh
+All of my codes in Dokmeh